JIRA CLOUD ZENDESK JIRA SERVER AZURE DEVOPS

 - Set the filters.

-After you apply the filters, only certain issue types from Jira and ticket types from Zendesk will sync between one another.
+After you apply the filters, only certain issue types from Jira and ticket types from Zendesk will sync with one another.

 Issue filter for Zendesk